 These qualifications, however, do not render our journal an open forum for the free exchange of ideas.
 We cannot publish articles that merely undermine our theological position or that challenge that position without evincing a clear understanding of Reformed thought.
 Moreover, faithfulness to the truth often requires the exposing of error, and thus we do not apologize for a tone of urgency or even militancy in some of our articles.
 On the other hand, the fact that a paper supports our theological tradition is hardly sufficient reason to publish it.
 Our journal is committed to patient, fair, courteous, and scholarly exposition and criticism.
 Articles that merely dismiss non-Reformed positions, or that use caustic language, or that fail to take into account current scholarship (including foreign literature when applicable) cannot be accepted.

-Articles submitted to the editor are quickly examined for initial consideration.
-Those that clearly do not conform to the goals of the Journal or that depart substantially from The SBL Handbook of Style are either rejected at this stage or returned to the author.
+Articles submitted are first examined for initial consideration.
+Those that clearly do not conform to the goals of the Journal or that depart substantially from The SBL Handbook of Style are either rejected at this stage or returned to the author for revision.
 The rest are referred to reviewers with special competence in the areas covered by the articles.
-Normally a decision is reached within six to eight weeks, though in some cases it can take substantially longer, depending on the current workload of WTJ staff and WTJ reviewers.
+Normally a decision is reached within eight to ten weeks, though in some cases it can take substantially longer, depending on the current workload of WTJ staff and WTJ reviewers.
 Sometimes revisions are requested; in certain cases, more substantive rewriting is necessary before final acceptance of the article.
 An article can be rejected at any stage in this process.

 Authors are responsible for the accuracy of their articles and for securing permissions when using copyrighted material.
 They are also responsible for correcting proofs promptly upon receiving them.
 Articles must be thoroughly documented as plagiarism is never accepted.